-But while a red brick interior and nautical knick-knacks channel the watering holes of Paul Kemp’s day, the title is more about a love of distilled sugarcane.
+Before you ask, yes, the bar is named after the long-lost Hunter S Thompson novel.
+But while a red-brick interior and nautical knick-knacks channel the watering holes of Paul Kemp’s day, the title is more about a love of distilled sugarcane.

 The menu is a beautiful ode to every shade of rum, from sweet and sticky Zacapa XO to harsh raw rhum agricole, which smells somewhere between tequila and petrol (it’s actually delicious).
 Kiwi bartender Josh Crawford is in charge and he’s slinging some good cocktails.